VWithun/1001_Movies_To_Watch_Streamlit/README.md

-# 🎬 1001 Movies You Must See Before You Die - Movie Picker App
+# 🎬 Movies You Must See Before You Die - Movie Picker App

-Welcome to the **1001 Movies Movie Picker**!
-This interactive app lets you explore, filter, and discover some of the most iconic movies according to IMDb's famous list.
+Welcome to the **Movies to Watch Before You Die Movie Picker**!
+This interactive app lets you explore, filter, and discover some of the most iconic movies according to IMDb's famous list 1001 Movies to Watch Before You Die.

 ---